idarlington/idarlington.github.io/_posts/2017-03-30-Getting-started-avro.md

 </style>

 ## What is Avro ?
-Avro is a data serialisation and RPC system like protobuff and thrift.
+Avro is a data serialisation and [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) system like protobuff and thrift.
 It relies on a schema-based system.
 This schema is in JSON which is an advantage as most languages already have JSON libraries.
+Avro was originally developed by [Doug Cutting](https://twitter.com/cutting) to provide data serialisation and data exchange services for hadoop.
+It has since evolved to serve other technologies apart from hadoop.

 Theoretically, Avro can be used in any language but it has APIs for PHP, Java, Perl, Python, C, C++, C#, Go, Haskell and Ruby.

 ## Where Avro shines